uhsipra/MECE788_FinalProject/README.md

 - **Model Card**: This folder contains the model card for the best performing model achieved in the project.

-## Usage
+## Best Model Training and Evaluation
-1. Navigate to the `Best Model` directory:
+1. Navigate to the `Best Model` directory

-2. Download the preprocessed dataset via the following [link](https://drive.google.com/drive/folders/1gspRgYy7IqPXUGf9qrZv3zyfNWuYgk6y?usp=share_link)
+2. Download the preprocessed PTB-XL dataset via the following [link](https://drive.google.com/drive/folders/1gspRgYy7IqPXUGf9qrZv3zyfNWuYgk6y?usp=share_link)

 3. Open and run the Jupyter Notebook files to train and evaluate the model.

 4. For quick testing, we have saved the best models for each label [here](https://drive.google.com/drive/folders/19qW2sTTGEgtGelORTO6E72BxPzmWY3uS?usp=share_link).

+## Research Models Training and Evaluation
+1. Navigate to the `Research` directory

+2. Download the [preprocessed PTB-XL/MIT dataset](https://drive.google.com/drive/folders/19qW2sTTGEgtGelORTO6E72BxPzmWY3uS?usp=share_link) depending on the model of interest

+3. For quick testing, all best models have been saved and uploaded [here](https://drive.google.com/drive/folders/1meBa_5JXBT_d194f7humIHeEnVakdczi?usp=share_link).
+The saved model structure is the same as this repositories structure.
+Navigate to the model of interest and download the saved model.

+4. Ensure any naming conventions and dataset/model placements within the directory are compliant with the training/testing files.

 ## License
 This project is licensed under the [MIT License](LICENSE).